A Unified Hard-Constraint Framework for Solving Geometrically Complex PDEs: Experiments

 \subsection{Simulation of an Airfoil (Navier-Stokes Equations)}

 In the next experiment, we consider the challenging benchmark PDEs in computational fluid dynamics, the 2D stationary incompressible Navier-Stokes equations, in the context of simulating the airflow around a real-world airfoil (\texttt{w1015.dat}) from the UIUC airfoil coordinates database (an open airfoil database) \citep{uiucairfoil}.
-Specifically, the airfoil is represented by $\num{240}$ anchor points and the governing equation can be found in Appendix~\ref{sec_a8_2}, where $\vu(\vx) = (u_1(\vx), u_2(\vx))$, $p(\vx)$ are the velocity, and the pressure of the fluid, respectively, and the geometry of the problem is shown in Figure~\ref{fig:geom_airfoil}.
+Specifically, the airfoil is represented by $\num{240}$ anchor points and the governing equation can be found in Appendix~\ref{sec_a8_2}, where $\vu(\vx) = (u_1(\vx), u_2(\vx))$, $p(\vx)$ are the velocity and pressure of the fluid, respectively, and the geometry of the problem is shown in Figure~\ref{fig:geom_airfoil}.

-The baselines (PFNN and PFNN-2 are not applicable to Navier-Stokes Equations) are trained with $N_f=\num{10000}$ collocation points, $N_b=2048$ boundary points ($N_s=2048$ points for the xPINN), while the HC is trained with $N_f=\num{10000}$ collocation points.
-All the models are trained for $\num{5000}$ Adam iterations followed by a L-BFGS optimization until convergence and tested with $N_t=\num{13651}$ points evaluated by the FEM.
-According to the results in Table~\ref{tab:airfoil}, the HC has more obvious advantages, compared with the previous experiment.
-This is because complex nonlinear PDEs are more sensitive to the BCs, and the failure at the BCs can cause the approximations to deviate significantly from the true solutions.
-In addition, we find that the WMAPE on $u_2$ is relatively large for all methods, which is because the true values of $u_2$ are close to zero, amplifying the effect of the noise.
+The baselines (PFNN and PFNN-2 are not applicable to Navier-Stokes Equations) are trained with $N_f=\num{10000}$ collocation points and $N_b=2048$ boundary points (additional $N_s=2048$ points for the xPINN), while the HC is trained with $N_f=\num{10000}$ collocation points.
+All the models are trained for $\num{5000}$ Adam iterations followed by an L-BFGS optimization until convergence and tested with $N_t=\num{13651}$ points evaluated by the FEM.
+According to the results in Table~\ref{tab:airfoil}, the HC has more significant advantages than the previous experiment.
+This is because complex nonlinear PDEs are more sensitive to the BCs, and the failure at the BCs can cause the approximation to deviate significantly from the true solution.
+In addition, the WMAPE of $u_2$ is relatively large for all methods, because the true values of $u_2$ are close to zero, amplifying the effect of noises.